OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 Previous integrations created in Integration Studio must be maintained and evolved in Integration Studio.
 Integration Builder cannot maintain those integrations.
 For new integrations, use Integration Builder.

 ## How to integrate with an external database

-The following is an example of an integration with MySQL.

 ### Log into Integration Builder